Salting (food): Meat

 Salting, either with dry salt or brine, was a common method of preserving meat until the middle of the 20th century, becoming less popular after the advent of refrigeration.
-It was frequently called "junk" or "salt horse".
+Meat that had been preserved in this way was frequently called "junk" or "salt horse".
 One early method of salt-curing meat was corning, or applying large, coarse pellets of salt, which were rubbed into the meat to keep it from spoiling and to preserve it.
 This term originates from Old English and references the large corns or grains of salt used (see wiktionary:corn).
 Corned beef retains this name, although it is typically brined today.

 Salt inhibits the growth of microorganisms by drawing water out of microbial cells through osmosis.
 Concentrations of salt up to 20% are required to kill most species of unwanted bacteria.
 Smoking, often used in the process of curing meat, adds chemicals to the surface of meat that reduce the concentration of salt required.